pairwise-alignment/pa-bench/README.md

 1. Clone this repo and make sure you have Rust installed.
 2. Build all crates in this repo with `cargo build --release`.
 3. `cargo run --release`.

+## Adding an aligner

+The following files will need to be updated:
+- `pa-bench-types/src/algorithms.rs`
+- `runner/src/Cargo.toml`
+- `runner/src/wrapper/mod.rs`

+Then, the wrapper implementation for the aligner should be put into a new file in `runner/src/wrapper/`.